-Main risks: Those charged with governance of the Fund and are unable to fulfil their responsibilities effectively.Current risk rating: Amber What could increase risk?
-An inappropriate governance structure, poor training, attendance and engagement, insufficient resources, conflicts of interest, absence of governance policies, absence of risk management, poor advice or impact of externally led changes outside of the Fund's control.
-Target risk Managing governance risks are largely within the Fund's control hence risks are low.
+Main risks: Those charged with governance of the Fund and are unable to fulfil their responsibilities effectively.
+Current risk rating: Amber What could increase risk?
+An inappropriate governance structure, poor training, attendar engagement, insufficient resources, conflicts of interest, abserpolicies, absence of risk management, poor advice or impact changes outside of the Fund's control. nce of governance Target risk Managing governance risks are largely within the Fund's control hence risks are low.
 There will, however, always be some external factors outside of the Fund's direct control.
-Current risk The current governance structure of the Fund is working well, some new risks that will need attention during 2018/19: Relationship between the Joint Committee and the Fund Succession planning for officers of the Fund in key areas of the Fund in
+Current risk The current governance structure of the Fund is working well, some new risks that will need attention during 2018/19: Relationship between the Joint Committee and the Fund Succession planning for officers of the Fund in key areas of targets, on-going austerity reducing employer budgets and the impact of externally led changes outside of the Fund's control.
+Target risk There will always be economic, funding and investment risks that cannot be controlled by the Fund.
+The aim is to mitigate these risks as much as possible through a diversified investment portfolio and prudent funding strategy.
+Current risk A strategic asset allocation review will continue throughout 2018-19 to identify appropriate strategic asset allocations in light of the Fund's Funding Strategy and the current and future economic environment.
+The Funding Strategy will be revisited as part of the triennial valuation process in 2019-20 with close monitoring of scheme employers over the inter-valuation period, using a risk-based approach.